-- Emerging technologies (such as tablets) will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.
-(See appendix of E-Safety risk assessment) - Mobile phones will not be used within sight or hearing of pupils and should be switched to silent during the school day (see Acceptable Use of Mobile Phones Policy) - Communications between the school and parents/carers via online methods are monitored by the office. - All communications should use the school texting system/school email address, and not personal mobile phones or email addresses.
+- Emerging technologies and apps will be examined for educational or administration benefit and a risk assessment will be carried out before use in school is allowed.
+(See appendix of E-Safety risk assessment) - Staff and Visitor Mobile phones will not be used within sight or hearing of pupils and should be switched to silent during the school day. (see Acceptable Use of Mobile Phones Policy) - Communications between the school and parents/carers via online methods are monitored by the office. - All communications should use the school texting system/school email address, and not personal mobile phones or email addresses.